Confirming lensed-quasar candidates with DESI and P200 spectroscopy I. 14 lensed quasars and 8 lensed galaxies: Discussion

-In most cases of likely lensed-QSO (8/11, $\approx$73\%), confirmation is precluded by the lack of a spectrum of one of the multiple images; accordingly, they represent high-value targets for forthcoming data-sets and facilities, including future DESI Data Release, 4-metre Multi-Object Spectroscopic Telescope \citep[4MOST,][]{deJong2019}, and HSC Prime Focus Spectrograph \citep[PFS,][]{Tamura2016HSCPFS}.
-One of the 11 systems, J0422-0447, remain unconfirmed because the putative lens galaxies are ambiguous; deeper imaging is required to establish its lensing nature.
-The remaining two systems (J1809+5451 and J2225+0409), both observed with P200, are unconfirmed owing to atypically blended spectra; spectroscopy that resolves the individual images is needed to confirm their lensing nature.
+For most likely lensed quasars (9/12, 75\%), confirmation is currently precluded by the lack of spectra for one of the multiple images, which prevents the standard requirement of matched multi-image quasar redshifts.
+One additional system (J0422$-$0447) remains unconfirmed because the putative lens galaxies are ambiguous; deeper imaging is required to establish its lensing nature.
+The remaining two systems (J1809+5451 and J2225+0409), both observed with P200, are unconfirmed owing to atypically blended spectra; spectroscopy that spatially resolves the individual images is needed.

+These practical constraints imply that spectroscopic confirmation is biased toward systems in which (i) multiple images are independently targeted (or simultaneously covered by a long slit), and (ii) the spectra are not strongly blended.
+Consequently, confirmed samples will preferentially include larger-separation and/or brighter systems, and may under-represent small-separation lenses even when they are present in the candidate list.

+The unconfirmed systems therefore represent high-value targets for forthcoming data sets and facilities, including future DESI data releases, the 4-metre Multi-Object Spectroscopic Telescope \citep[4MOST;][]{deJong2019}, and the Subaru Prime Focus Spectrograph \citep[PFS;][]{Tamura2016HSCPFS}.
+Deeper imaging will address ambiguous deflectors, while slit spectroscopy and targeted monitoring will mitigate blending and incomplete multi-image coverage.

+{We highlight the confirmed system J0642+5617: it was confirmed with only a single DESI observation , because its small image separation allows one spectrum to capture light from multiple images.
+This illustrates the unique potential of DESI, and of future spectroscopic surveys such as 4MOST and MUltiplexed Survey Telescope \citep[MUST;][]{Zhao2024}, to confirm small-separation lensed quasars when the observational setup happens to capture more than one image.}

 Two of the confirmed/likely lensed quasars, J1800+5305 and J1809+5451, have spectroscopy from both DESI and P200/DBSP.
 The results are mutually consistent and complementary.
 For J1809+5451, the $Mg_{\mathrm{II}}$ emission falls on a region of bad pixels in the DBSP data and is therefore unusable, whereas DESI clearly detects the line.
-Conversely, DESI exhibits larger uncertainties on the blue side ($\sim$3500–4000,\AA), where DBSP performs better.
-The DBSP long slit also allowed us to place the slit through both quasar images simultaneously; this was essential for confirmation, because the DESI fibers sample at most a single image per system.
-Finally, combining DESI and DBSP enables extraction of the lens-galaxy spectra: the DESI quasar spectrum serves as a template to model and subtract the quasar contribution in the DBSP data, isolating absorption features from the lensing galaxies.
+Conversely, DESI exhibits larger uncertainties on the blue side ($\sim$3500--4000\,\AA), where DBSP performs better.
+The DBSP long slit also allowed us to place the slit through both quasar images simultaneously; this was essential for the confirmation of J1800+5305, because the DESI fiber only covers image B of this system.
+Finally, combining DESI and DBSP enables extraction of lens-galaxy spectra: the DESI quasar spectrum serves as a template to model and subtract the quasar contribution in the DBSP data, isolating absorption features from the lensing galaxies.